What are the Differences Between Marketing Automation Platform and CRM?

 - Many CRMs can be integrated with other tools so that you can collect different metrics from other communication channels, such as social media, email marketing, or phone calls.
 This way it’s possible to establish which channel performs best and brings the most leads.
 This offers salespeople a comprehensive outlook on every interaction with every single customer.

-Major Differences Between Marketing Automation and CRM
+Major Differences Between Marketing Automation Platform and CRM

 CRM and marketing automation have the same goal at their core: to collect and manage customer data, which is subsequently utilized to drive sales and marketing actions.
 While CRM is mostly focused on sales, marketing automation software is primarily focused on internet marketing.
 Many CRM systems include marketing automation features and vice versa.
 In essence, the differences between marketing automation platform and CRM is more of a matter of focus than anything else.